Kansas UCCJEA

 own motion, or request of another court.

-(b) Before determining whether it is an inconvenient forum, a
+(b) Before determining whether it is an inconvenient forum, a court of this

-(1) Whether domestic violence has occurred and is likely to
+(1) Whether domestic violence has occurred and is likely to continue in the

-(2) the length of time the child has resided outside this
+(2) the length of time the child has resided outside this state;

-(3) the distance between the court in this state and the court
+(3) the distance between the court in this state and the court in the state

-in the state that would assume jurisdiction;
+that would assume jurisdiction;

 (4) the relative financial circumstances of the parties;